spiermar/burn/README.md

 ![burn](lizard.png)

 # burn
-burn is a CLI tool to convert performance profiles (perf_events, pprof, etc) to a JSON hierarchical data structure that can be consumed by [d3-flame-graph](https://github.com/spiermar/d3-flame-graph). burn can also generate a fully contained HTML flame graph from the same data.
+burn is a CLI tool to convert performance profiles (perf_events, pprof, etc) to hierarchical data structure that can be visualized as [flame graphs](http://www.brendangregg.com/flamegraphs.html), with the help of the [d3-flame-graph](https://github.com/spiermar/d3-flame-graph) plugin. burn can also generate a self contained html flame graphs from the same data.

 ## Getting Started